kasonchan/scalameetups/scalameetup3/README.md

 ```

 ### Exception handling with try expressions
-We can use try expressions to catch exceptions, yield a value
+We can use `try-catch-finally` expressions to catch exceptions, yield a value
 ```scala
 try {
   val f = new FileReader("notExisted.txt")